 J ob Corner advertisements are available to any nonprofit institution with a facilities-related position opening available.
 Positions wanted ads are also welcome.
 Regular classified advertisements cost \$20 per column inch; display ads cost \$25 per column inch.
-There is a two-inch minimum charge on all ads, and no agency discounts are available.
+There is a two-inch minimum charge on all ads, and no tion.
+Description analysis of various chapters confirms the availability of a number of useful approaches that enhance the study.